dwarvesf/playground/_memo/remove-unused-css-styles-from-bootstrap-using-purgecss.md

 ## Setup using Webpack
 Purge CSS can be used together with built tools such as webpack, gulp, grunt,… etc. You can view it’s documentation at [https://www.purgecss.com/\](https://www.purgecss.com/%5C)

 I’m going to demonstrate how to integrate with Webpack.
-This is my simple project which integrate project and Webpack
+This is my simple project which integrate project and Webpack.

 ```javascript
 var UglifyJsPlugin = require("uglifyjs-webpack-plugin");